top of page

 Through the remainder of the 1990s she developed the route quite considerably in terms of traffic levels.
 In the first years of the new millennium it was realised that the Loch Bhrusda would soon be leaving for service elsewhere...

 The reason for the Loch Bhrusda's departure was all down to her success and bookings were essential for prospective travellers if they wanted to be assured of a place onboard.
 From her home on Merseyside came a new and larger ferry in 2003; the Loch Portain and like the Loch Bhrusda, the new ship was propelled by water jets.
 With a capacity for 32 cars this newcomer was something of a giant compared to her predecessor and when she took over the service in the spring of 2003 she all but obliterated the queues in one go.
-Up to four return crossings a day could be provided however the timetable continued to be subject to alteration during spring tides.
+Up to five return crossings a day could be provided, however the timetable continued to be subject to alteration during spring tides.

 The Loch Portain’s arrival also allowed commercial traffic to develop.
 Her car deck was much better laid out and there were no height restrictions at either side which was a limiting factor on Loch Bhrusda.
 More coaches and wagons could be accommodated on each sailing.